 Tips

-- To ease the process of administering pills, have a friend hold and comfort your cat while you use the pill gun to give her the medication.
+- To make antibiotic administration easier, have a friend hold and comfort your cat while you administer the medicine.

 Writer Bio